0xc3u/Indiko.Maui.Controls.Chat/samples/Brainstorm.md

    - Show a small animation or label at the bottom of the chat to indicate when another user is typing.
    - Example: "User is typing…" with a pulsing dots animation.

-### 2. **Delivery and Read Receipts** [x]
-   - Add small icons next to messages to show their delivery/read status:
-     - ✅ Sent
-     - 📬 Delivered
-     - 👀 Read
-   - You can align these icons near the timestamp for a clean look.

-### 3. **Message Reactions Interaction**
-   - Allow users to tap and add their own emoji reactions directly to messages.
-   - Show a reaction picker on long-press or tap for more interactivity.

-### 4. **Message Editing or Deletion**
-   - Add support for editing or deleting messages.
-For instance:
-     - An "edit" icon for own messages.
-     - A "delete" icon (with confirmation).

 ### 5. **Search Functionality**
    - Include a search bar to find specific messages within the conversation.
    - Highlight matched text in chat bubbles.